 The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors' Responsibilities.
 The Board of Governors has formally met six times during the year.
 The Board of Governors convene an Annual General Meeting (AGM) of members once a year.
-This year there were also two Extraordinary General Meetings of members.
+This year there was also one Members Meeting.
 Attendance during the year at meetings were as follows: